jophab/StackOverflow--Badge-Hunter/README.md

 This script had made sure that you will vote only on questions having postive score (Check the code).
 So dont worry about voting in low quality posts.

+You should have python3, BeautifulSoup,selenium installed in your system